Zach Reddig, Program Director

 Students are awarded the Certificate of Applied Science upon successful completion of the first year of the Welding Technology program.
 Students are awarded the Associate of Applied Science degree upon successfully completing the two-year program.

 This program is in high demand, prospective students are encouraged to apply early to secure a spot.
-Contact Zach Reddig, Program Director, for more information (see below for contact info).
+See below for more information.

 - Contact Information